binarynoise/Appdate-old/readme.md

 by scanning the website where the updates are released.

 Updates are fetched when you open the app and every 8 hours when connected to wifi.
+(No setting for that yet)

+Appdate also synchronizes a list of templates, so if one user added an app, all the other users also get the app added, if it is installed.

-## Examples:
+## Example:
  - Appdate is released at `github.com/binarynoise/Appdate/releases`.